waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 for more information, go to the [IBM Machine Learning for z/OS Knowledge Center].

-# Part B: Understand the financial risk management API in MPLbank
+# Part B: Understand and discover the financial risk management API in MPLbank

 The IBM MPLbank team made a Financial risk management API illustrating an online decision for loans approval based on Machine Learning for z/OS.
 The initial predictive model was designed to deliver a score representing the probability of the capacity of loan refund for a banking customer according to his personal data.
 From a software Architecture point of view, IBM Machine Learning for z/OS has been set up in MPLbank on Mainframe.
 In Consequence, the previous schema has been implemented ans act as Financial Risk Management System.